rosthalken/legal-reasoning/README.md

 # legal-interpretation

-1. Filter cases to only those decided on or after 1870.
+1. Filter cases to only those decided by the US Supreme Court on or after 1870.
 `python filter_cases.py`

 2. Collect samples of data for annotation.